ulfhognas/fractals/README.md

-# This python script plots a fractal.
+# These python scripts plot a fractals, either mandelbrot or burning ship.
+Example pictures are included here.